greentic-ai/greentic-conformance/README.md

 including the Cloudflare tunnel helper for local development and the GitHub Actions workflow for CI runs.

+To get started locally:

+- Copy `ci/env/conformance.hosted.example.env` to the project root as `.env` and replace the placeholder values (especially `CS_TOKEN`) with your hosted suite credentials.
+- Run `make conformance.plan` to spin up the tunnel (if needed) and drive the hosted plan.
+The make target automatically sources `.env`; update that file whenever your token or RP endpoints change.

 ## Getting Started

 Add the crate to your workspace: